 No matter how good you are with a sponge, once everything is dry (usually overnight) there will still be a grout haze on the floor.
 You’ll be tempted to use a wet cloth to wipe it off, but if you do that you’ll find yourself in a vicious grout-wiping cycle.
 A better idea is to use a dry towel, or perhaps your significant others sock (not that I would ever do that) to rub off any haze.
 The dust can then be swept up.

-And it’s that easy.
+Learning how to grout tile is that easy.
 After everything dries I would recommend a good grout sealer.

 For more on tile, consider: